daattali/beautiful-jekyll/capstone/proposal.md

 ### Legal stuff

 Outline the gist of the legalities you intend to have in place, if any -- particularly on how secretive you anticipate the students to be with the data and their finished data product.
-The key here is to just put the main ideas here, not an actual legal document (we'll sign _that_ later).
+The key here is to just put the main ideas here, not an actual legal document (we'll address that later).

-We understand that there ought to be _some_ restrictions in place, but we also would like for our students to have _some_ freedom to talk about the work they've done.
-We want our students to know about these legalities up-front.
+We understand that you may require some restrictions to be put in place, but we also would like for our students to have some freedom to talk about the work they've done when applying for jobs.
+We want our students to know about these restrictions up-front so that they can make an informed decision about the project.

-Feel free to ask us about our template legal agreement.
+Feel free to ask us about our standard UBC NDA.
 Contact us at `sthg_capstone@sthg.ubc.ca`.